collective/rapido.plone/docs/tutorial.rst

 Displaying the votes
 --------------------

-We are able to store votes, we want now to display the total of votes.
+Now we are able to store votes, we also want to display the *total* of votes.

 Fist, let's change the block layout in ``rate.html``: